European Broadcasting Union: Eurovision Young Musicians

 Eurovision Young Musicians is a competition for European musicians that are between the ages of 12 and 21 years old.
 It is organised by the EBU and is a member of EMCY.
-The first competition was held in Manchester, the United Kingdom on 11 May 1982.

-The televised competition is held every two years, with some countries holding national heats.
-Since its foundation in 1982, the Eurovision Young Musicians competition has become one of the most important music competitions on an international level.
+The first competition was held in Manchester, United Kingdom on 11 May 1982.
+The televised competition is held every other year, with some countries holding national finals.
+Since its inaugural edition in 1982, it has become one of the most important music competitions on an international level.
+The winner of the most recent contest, which took place in Bodø Municipality, Norway, is Austria.

 Eurovision Young Dancers

-The Eurovision Young Dancers was a biennial dance showcase broadcast on television throughout Europe.
-The first competition was held in Reggio Emilia, Italy on 16 June 1985.

-It uses a format similar to the Eurovision Song Contest, every country that is a member of the EBU has had the opportunity to send a dance act to compete for the title of "Eurovision Young Dancer".
-The competition is for solo dancers and all contestants must be between the ages of 16 and 21 years and not professionally engaged.
+Eurovision Young Dancers was a biennial dance showcase broadcast on television throughout Europe.
+The inaugural competition was held in Reggio Emilia, Italy on 16 June 1985.
+It uses a format similar to the Eurovision Song Contest.
+Every participating country has the opportunity to send a dance act to compete for the title of Eurovision Young Dancer.
+The competition is for solo dancers, and all contestants must be between the ages of 16 and 21, and not professionally engaged.
+The winner of the most recent contest, which took place in Prague, Czech Republic, is Poland.

 Euroclassic Notturno

-Euroclassic Notturno is a six-hour sequence of classical music recordings assembled by BBC Radio from material supplied by members of the EBU and streamed back to those broadcasters by satellite for use in their overnight classical-music schedules.
-The recordings used are taken not from commercial CDs but from earlier (usually live) radio broadcasts.
+Euroclassic Notturno is a six-hour sequence of classical music recordings, assembled by BBC Radio from material supplied by EBU members and streamed back to those broadcasters by satellite for use in their overnight classical-music schedules.
+The recordings used are taken not from commercial CDs, but from earlier (usually live) radio broadcasts.